 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Where appropriate, assets are depreciated over useful lives, dependent on assumptions about the level of repairs and maintenance incurred in relation to individual assets.
 The Council may not sustain current spending levels on repairs and maintenance, bringing the useful lives assigned into doubt.
 If useful lives reduce, depreciation charges increase and the carrying amount of assets decrease.
 It is estimated that the annual charge for depreciating assets would increase by £13k for every year that useful lives are reduced by.
+A 10% change in those assets subject to revaluation (£23.208m) would change the value of those assets on the Balance Sheet by £2.320m and the depreciation charge to the CIES by £50,000.
 Property, Plant and Equipment/ Investment property valuations As set out in the accounting policies, some material asset categories are held at current or fair value, the measurement of which requires professional judgement.
 The Council values non-current tangible assets held at fair value on an annual basis.
 Operational assets held at current value are valued every other year.
 This provides a good level of assurance that carrying values are not materially different from current or fair value at the balance sheet date.
-The total value of non-current tangible assets at fair or current value was £40.1m, a 1% error would equate to £401k variance on the balance sheet and CIES.
+At the valuation date, the Coronavirus (Covid-19) had been declared a 'Global Pandemic' by the World Health Organisation.
+Valuations reported were on the basis of 'material valuation uncertainty' in accordance with RICS guidelines.
+However, implications of the pandemic for the valuation of properties could not be fully determined at the valuation date so specific adjustments to values were not made.
+The total value of non-current tangible assets at fair or current value was £40.1m, a 1% error would equate to £401k variance on the balance sheet and CIES, whereas a 10% error would equate to a £4.01m variance.
 Statutory over-rides exist that prevent revaluations impacting on the authority's usable reserves.
 See also fair value measurements below.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the projected rate of salary increase, changes in retirement age, mortality rates and expected return on pension fund assets.
 The pension fund actuaries provide the Council with expert advice regarding the assumptions to be applied.
+At 31 March 2020 the net pension liability of £13.518m includes £51.288m in respect of the Authority's share of assets held by the Cumbria LGPS.
+This includes £4.462m in respect of the Authority's share of the schemes direct property investments and investments in unquoted property funds.
+The fair value measurement of these investments at 31 March 2020 is subject to the same material valuation uncertainty, outlined above in connection with the valuation of the Authority's Property, Plant and Equipment/ Investment property valuations at 31 March 2020.
 A sensitivity analysis is included within the Retirement Benefits note.